 - 1.2.
 The program, with approval of its Sponsoring Institution, must designate a primary clinical site. ^(Core) - 1.2.a.
-Institutions sponsoring medical biochemical genetics programs must also sponsor ACGME-accredited programs in medical genetics and genomics. ^(Core) - 1.2.b.
-Institutions sponsoring medical biochemical genetics programs should sponsor ACGME-accredited programs in pediatrics and internal medicine. ^(Detail) - 1.3.
+The Sponsoring Institution must also sponsor an ACGME-accredited residency program in obstetrics and gynecology. ^(Core) - 1.2.a.1.
+The program must function as an integral part of an ACGME-accredited residency program in obstetrics and gynecology. ^(Core)

+- 1.2.a.2.
+The fellowship program and residency program must complement and enrich one another. ^(Core) - 1.3.
 There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment. ^(Core) - 1.3.a.
 The PLA must be renewed at least every 10 years.
 (Core) - 1.3.b.
 The PLA must be approved by the designated institutional official (DIO). ^(Core) - 1.4.
 The program must monitor the clinical learning and working environment at all participating sites. ^(Core) - 1.5.
 At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director. ^(Core)